Amgen Inc. (AMGN) Shares Up Despite Recent Market Volatility - News Heater

-Amgen Inc. (NASDAQ: AMGN) has experienced a rise in its stock price by 2.16 compared to its previous closing price of 249.01.
-However, the company has seen a fall of -1.35% in its stock price over the last five trading days.
-Seeking Alpha reported 2023-09-07 that Amgen could report great quarterly results with revenue, operating income and EPS growing with a solid pace.
-The stock is undervalued in my opinion and Amgen could be seen as a good investment.
-However, I think the Horizon acquisition was not the best use of cash and the high debt levels of Amgen are a red flag.
+Amgen Inc. (NASDAQ: AMGN)’s stock price has increased by 0.88 compared to its previous closing price of 259.43.
+However, the company has seen a 1.95% increase in its stock price over the last five trading sessions.
+Forbes reported 2023-09-11 that We believe that Honeywell stock (NYSE: HON) and Amgen stock (NASDAQ: AMGN) will offer little returns in the next three years.

 Is It Worth Investing in Amgen Inc. (NASDAQ: AMGN) Right Now?